sarnyaia1/React-Component-Library/README.md

-# Create React Library project 1
+# Create a React Library and import it to a React project

 ## Log in npm